GJZwiers/One-Zero-Code/bunny_slope/string.md

 python strings.py
 ```

 Most likely you get back an error saying `SyntaxError: invalid syntax`.
 Computers need data to have a **type** to understand how to work with that data.
 The data type for text is **string** and indicated with quotes.
-We can use single or double quotes: `'I am a string'` and `"I am a string"`.
+We can use single or double quotes: `'This is a string'` and `"This is a string"`.
 As a good practice, use single quotes for single characters like `'a'` and double quotes for anything else like `"application"`.

 Let's restore program function and move on.
 But don't worry, no strings attached! ;)